Hexacker/realestate360/README.md

-# Real360 BACKEND
+# Real360

-The Real360 backend
+The Real360 system was built for a Real Estate agency that manages a lot of properties in the US and Mexico.

 ## Dependencies